 By now, it was about 5:00 p.m., and I generally liked having camp set up by 6:00 because it started getting dark by around 7:00, and the sun was fully set by around 8:30.

 This time of year, daytime temps usually hit around 75 and get down to about 50 at night.
-Perfect sleeping bag weather, but also cool enough to want a campfire to sit around.
+Perfect sleeping bag weather, but also cool enough in the evenings to want a campfire to sit around.
 Speaking of which, I still had firewood to cart over, a cast-iron skillet to scrub, and a few other small but time-consuming chores to knock out before I could fix dinner and investigate that apple pie.

 After dinner, I poured myself a glass of Scotch and leaned back against "chair rock," which was a boulder about three feet tall and about that wide, and that had a flat, 30-degree slope, which was perfect to lean against.
 I looked to the west and caught the last of a magnificent sunset, the sky remaining orange for a while after the sun had disappeared.
 The fire was crackling, the fall field crickets were chirping, and Pinto was snoozing.